Best Garage Door Software for 2026 (Install, Service, and Repair Shops)

 ServiceM8 (Budget Option)

-ServiceM8 is the budget pick, priced per-job rather than per-month, which makes it genuinely affordable for low-volume solo operators.
 For a solo garage door tech doing 20–30 jobs a month, ServiceM8’s job card system, GPS check-in, and invoice generation covers the basics at minimal cost.

 The ceiling is low.
-No inventory management, no real reporting, limited integrations, and the per-job pricing gets expensive above ~50 jobs/month.
+No inventory management, no real reporting, limited integrations.
+The per-job pricing gets expensive above ~50 jobs/month.
 It also runs exclusively on iOS, which eliminates Android users.
-ServiceM8 is for the solo tech who needs to look more professional and get invoices out faster — nothing more.

 Recommendation by Shop Stage